opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: Mat& Mat::setTo( InputArray value, InputArray mask=noArray() )

-    :param s: Assigned scalar converted to the actual array type.
+    :param value: Assigned scalar converted to the actual array type.

     :param mask: Operation mask of the same size as  ``*this``.
 This is an advanced variant of the ``Mat::operator=(const Scalar& s)`` operator.